Volumetric capture: Data rates

-In order to store and playback the captured data, enormous sets need to be streamed to the consumer.
+In order to store and playback the captured data, large sets need to be streamed to the consumer.
 Currently the most effective way is to build bespoke apps that are delivered.
-There is no standard yet that generated volumetric video and makes it experienceable at home.
-Compression of this data is starting to be available with the Moving Picture Experts Group in search for a reasonable way to stream the data.
-This would make truly interactive immersive projects available to be distributed and worked on more efficiently and needs to be solved before the medium becomes mainstream.
+Compression of this data is starting to be available with the Moving Picture Experts Group in search for a more efficient way to stream the data.
+This needs to be solved before the medium becomes mainstream.

 Future applications

 Besides the application in entertainment, several other industries have vested interest in the capture of scenes to the detail described above.
 Sports events would benefit greatly from a detailed replay of the state of a game.
 This is already happening in American football and baseball, as well as British soccer.
-Those 360° degree replays will enable viewers in the future to analyze a match from multiple perspectives.
+Those 360-degree replays will enable viewers in the future to analyze a match from multiple perspectives.

-Documenting spaces for historical event, captured live or recreated will benefit the educational sector greatly.
+Documenting spaces for historical events, captured live or recreated, will benefit the educational sector greatly.
 Virtual lectures depicting big events in history with an immersive component will help future generations imagine spaces and learn collaboratively about events.
-This can be abstracted and used to visualize micro scale scenarios on a cellular level as much as epic events that changed the course of the human experiment.
-The main advantage being that virtual field trips is the democratisation of high end educational scenarios.
-Being able to take part in visiting a museum without having to physically be there allows a broader audience and also enables institutions to show their entire inventory rather the subsection currently on display.
+This can be abstracted and used to visualize micro-scale scenarios on a cellular level as much as epic events that changed the course of the human experiment.
+The main advantage of virtual field trips is the democratization of high-end educational scenarios.
+Being able to take part in visiting a museum without having to physically be there allows a broader audience and also enables institutions to show their entire inventory rather than the subsection currently on display.

 Real estate and tourism could preview destinations accurately and make the retail industry much more custom for the individual.
-Capturing products has already been done for shoes and magic mirrors can be used in stores to visualize this.
-Shopping Malls have started to embrace this to repopulate them by attracting customers with VR Arcades as well as presenting merchandise virtually.
+Capturing products has already been done for shoes, and magic mirrors can be used in stores to visualize these items.
+Shopping malls have started to embrace these technologies to repopulate them by attracting customers with VR arcades as well as presenting merchandise virtually.